 If you have a desire to travel but don’t want to put your career on hold or chuck it all in, then there are several different professions you can pursue that will set you up for a life of adventure.
 With the right qualifications, equipment and a positive resume you can find work just about anywhere.
 Here are four professions that can come along on the road with you!

 Becoming a travel nurse is a great way to see the country.
 If you’re a US registered nurse then it’s easy to pick up contracts across the country in various cities and states.
 Assignments typically range from 13-26 weeks and your contract will be to cover shortages in certain departments.
-Travel nursing contracts are a great way to make excellent money in your own profession while you travel without having to learn a new skill.
+Nursing contracts are a great way to make excellent money in your own profession while you see new places without having to learn a new skill.

 If you have childcare experience or qualifications, then working as a travel nanny is a fantastic way to see the world.
-Many young women head off to live aboard as poorly paid au pairs but if you’re a career child care working, becoming a full-time travel nanny will allow you to work in the craft you love, get paid and travel all at the same time.
+Many young women head off to live aboard as poorly paid au pairs but if you’re a career child care working, becoming a full-time nanny will allow you to work in the craft you love, get paid and see lots of places.

-There are a couple of different ways to approach being a travel nanny – either by living with a family who travels constantly or by moving to temporary locations to pick up seasonal work like in beach resorts or ski towns.
+There are a couple of different ways to approach being a travel nanny – either by living with a family who takes lots of trips or by moving to temporary locations to pick up seasonal work like in beach resorts or ski towns.
 The best part of traveling as a nanny is that no special equipment is required.

 Massage therapy is an extremely portable profession and one that is in high demand in beach resort or ski resorts.
 You can either pick up work with the hotel or resort themselves and work a seasonal contract or you can advertise your services privately and live temporarily in a resort town.

-While you won’t need any special equipment to pick up work in a resort (other than a copy of your qualifications), if you plan to work privately you will need your own portable massage table at a minimum so it’s not ideal for international travel but great if your plan is to travel domestically.
+While you won’t need any special equipment to pick up work in a resort (other than a copy of your qualifications), if you plan to work privately you will need your own portable massage table at a minimum so it’s not ideal for international trips but great if your plan is only domestic.